 Remote Holiday Cottages- Eilean Shona Review

 Have you heard of Eilean Shona?
 Probably not, we certainly hadn’t until stumbling upon it in the weekend newspaper.
 This hidden gem is an island located in the Inner Hebrides, just off Loch Moidart.
-A complete return to nature and relaxation, it is home to 7 remote holiday cottages and one very grand house… and no other humans, shops, cars etc. We had the pleasure of visiting the island and fell completely in love with it.
+A complete return to nature and relaxation, it is home to 7 remote holiday cottages and one very grand house… and no other humans, shops, cars etc. We love taking a road trip to Scotland and had the pleasure of visiting the island.

 Owned by the Devereux-Branson family since 1995, Shona has been owned by about 4 other families prior to this and was inhabited by crofters in the 18th century.
 In the 1920’s author J.M Barrie visited the island and it is believed that Shona was the inspiration for Neverland in his novel Peter Pan and I can see why.
 With so many varying landscapes this really is a magical island.

 Getting to the island:

 Eilean Shona is car-free so park at the designated spot and wait for your ride to the island- by RIB boat!
 The ride takes about 10 minutes after which you are escorted to your accommodation by quad bike, settled in by the super friendly staff and then left in you holiday home to enjoy your break.
 Staff can be contacted if you need them but otherwise leave you in peace for the rest of your holiday.